 A main part of the required evaluation is to assess implementation of a partnership, including the extent to which members of a partnership share data to align and improve efforts focused on student success, meet regularly, and communicate authentically.
 A survey was created in Qualtrics to assist in measuring this requirement.
 Twenty-two questions covered a range of topics that centered on the individuals' understanding of partnership goals, the secure sharing and use of data, and the regularity, appropriate content, and preparedness of meetings.
 The survey link was sent directly to each individual provided by the grantees on their contact list.
-Primary grantee contacts were encouraged to notify their partners that the survey was being sent and prompt individuals to respond.
-In the email that distributed the survey link, recipients were informed that the grant evaluator was collecting the results and that responses were confidential.
+Primary grantee contacts were encouraged to notify their partners that the survey link, recipients were informed that the grant evaluator was collecting the results and that responses were confidential.
 Response rates varied from 14 to 70 percent.

-Organization Number of Contacts Number of Responses Response Rate
+Organization Number of Number of Response Rate

+Contacts Responses

 Canyons School District 79 21 27%

 Weber School District- Roy 10 7 70%

 United Way- Salt Lake 23 14 14%

 United Way- Northern Utah 92 24 26%